 John Lennon and Yoko Ono used to stay in this town during summer.
 Yoko visited their summer house sometime after John’s tragedy.
 She went to their favourite café.

-Then the owner of the café handed her a lighter which John left the last time they went there.
+Then the owner of the café handed her a lighter which John had left the last time they went there.

 “Oh, dear.
 It’s all right.
 We’ll go there tomorrow, too.”